Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things

 \section{Early Work on Explainable Neural Networks}

-Over the past few decades, {MC} has evolved from theoretical concepts to practical implementations, leveraging advances in nanotechnology and bioengineering.
-Concurrently, the integration of {AI} has transformed molecular communication by enhancing the efficiency and robustness of signal processing, encoding, transmission, and decoding processes, as discussed in \cite{huang2021signal}.
-Despite these advancements, the complexity and opacity of {AI} models present a significant barrier to their full realization in {MC} systems.
-The solutions reported in this section tackle these challenges, introducing methods to make the application of {NNs} transparent.
-This section outlines the motivation behind this research direction, followed by a brief description of the fundamental tools, a summary of the reported research, and an illustrative code example.
+Over the past few decades, {MC} has evolved from theoretical concepts to practical implementations, leveraging advances in nanotechnology and bioengineering \cite{lotter2023experimental,lotter2023experimental2}.
+Concurrently, the integration of {AI} has transformed {MC} by enhancing the efficiency and robustness of signal processing, encoding, transmission, and decoding processes, as discussed in~\cite{huang2021signal}.
+Despite these advancements, the complexity and opacity of {AI} models pose a significant barrier to their full realization in {MC} systems, as proof of correctness is lacking.
+The directions presented in this section address these challenges by introducing methods to make the application of {NNs} transparent.
+This section outlines the motivation behind this research direction, followed by a brief description of the fundamental tools, a summary of applied \ac{XAI} in the context of \ac{IoBNT} networks, and an illustrative code example.